What are Skills?

 - New version created — If any content differs (changes to

-You can view all versions of a skill in the Packmind web app:
+You can view all versions of a skill in the Packmind web app:- Navigate to Skills in the main menu

 - Click on the skill you want to inspect